JoshuaPrice13/numerical-interpolation-visualizer/README.md

 - Random y-values are generated in the range [-5, 5]

 **Point Merging:**
-- Points closer than a threshold distance are averaged together for numerical stability
+- Points closer than a threshold distance are averaged together
 - Uses Euclidean distance to detect close points
 - Outputs which points were merged and the resulting averaged point

 **Adaptive Order Testing:**
-- Tests polynomial orders from 1 up to n-1 (where n is the number of points)
+- Tests polynomial orders from 1 up to n-1
 - Lower orders use a subset of points and approximate the full dataset
 - Higher orders use more points and fit the data more closely
 - The highest order passes through all points exactly